I opened my Merriam-Webster Dictionary app and the word of the day, CRUCIBLE, flashed at me in psychedelic neon. (I made that last part up.)

 Are we proud of our responses?
 Did we make it out unscathed?
 What did fate decide?

 Did we learn, did we change and grow, did we come out better for the ugly trial??
 We may indeed limp from the battle, but do we taste of the bitterness of vitriol as we reflect?
 We’ve lived in the fiery furnace, but do we still smell like smoke?

-Merriam, Webster, whichever one of you chose today’s text, you will have touched many a tender nerve and doused some cold water in surprised faces this fine summer day.
+Merriam, Webster, whichever one of you chose today’s text, you will have touched many a tender nerve and doused some cold water in surprised faces this fine day.
 You didn’t choose neutrality; you won’t be ignored, skimmed over or easily forgotten.
-Well done.

 Thank you for reading!
 Want more??
 Here you go…